coolbox13/ESP8266-Send_Value_To_KNX_Bus/README.md

 # ESP8266 KNX Communication

 This repository contains code for setting up an ESP8266 module to communicate with the KNX home automation protocol.
+It changes the default physical address to 1.1.201 because that fits better in my KNX setup.
+It sends a dummy % counter on a non existant groupaddress.
+Change for your needs.

 ## Overview